Updated April 2026

 Service History

-A documented service history is usually required.
-Some providers require a pre-purchase inspection.
-Vehicles without service records may be declined or offered limited cover only.
+A documented service history following the manufacturer's schedule is usually required.
+Some providers require a pre-purchase mechanical inspection.
+Vehicles without adequate service records may be declined.

 🛠